RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/evolve-serverless-services.md

-## Lab3 - Evolving Serverless Services
+## Lab3 - Evolving services with Serverless

 In this cloud-native application architecture, We now have multiple microservices to implement traditional application workloads and reactive system.
 However, it's not necessary that whole applications/services have to run all the time(24/7) for serving funtions because a certain service can be